pmean/build-website/text/05/OpenSite.md

 that they subscribe to a particular journal or magazine.

-The economics of providing free content on the web are difficult, of course, and I can\'t fault someone for trying to earn a dollar for their hard work.
+The economics of providing free content on the web are difficult, of course, and I can't fault someone for trying to earn a dollar for their hard work.
 I just wish there was a way to help out people like me who have relied on these sources and suddenly have to come up with replacements for all these links.
 Perhaps these sites could keep